shannon112/IronFish/ironfish_ros_control/README.md

 # ironfish_ros_control
 This package is for \<usage\>\<meaning\>
 This package is built as a library package but also a executable package.(one launch file and one executable file)
+* /config is param which could be import(rosparam) by ironfish_ros_control.launch and ironfish_gazebo.launch

 ### Dependencies
 ```